redmine-gitlab-migrator/redmine-gitlab-migrator/README.md

 ID, like *-RM-1186-MR-logging*.
 This annotation will be used (and removed) by the next step.

+If you don't have direct access to the gitlab machine, e.g. migrating to gitlab.com, and you want to keep redmine id, use --keep-id, it will create and delete issues in gitlab for each id gap in redmine project, and won't create issues with different title.
+If you have many issues in your redmine projects, it will be a slow process.

+    --keep-id

 At least redmine 2.1.2 has no closed_on field, so you have to specify the names of the states which define closed issues. defaults to closed,rejected